proudCobolWriter/lua-ez-delaunay/README.md

 Although, if you have little knowledge with luau you should be able to make it work, as luau features the C++ assignment operators and typechecking.

-Be aware that the metatables might behave differently in some cases - you might want to make some subtle changes for it to work
+Be aware that the metatables might behave differently in some cases - you might want to make tweak the Quad Edge datastructure implementation to make it work.

 ## Acknowledgements